cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### Images

+*   Add some more points here...
 *   Serve images as WebP.
     If they are encoded that way they will load much faster.
-WebP image formats have superior compression compared to JPG and JPEG. [bron](https://developers.google.com/web/tools/lighthouse/audits/webp)
+    WebP image formats have superior compression compared to JPG and JPEG.

 ### CSS